pascal-roth/thundertorch/source/ML_utils/working_examples/working_example_mnist.rst

 Working Example: Mnist
 ======================

-In order to demonstarte how the Toolbox can be employed for Two-Dimensional (e.g. Images) input data in a classification task, this example uses the Mnist Dataset.
-The set includes 60000 training and 10000 test images with a size of 28x28 pixels.
-In total 10 different clases can be identified.
+In order to demonstrate how the Toolbox can be employed for Two-Dimensional (e.g. Images) input data in a classification task, this example uses the Mnist Dataset.
+An introduction to the Dataset itself and its origin can be found
+`here <http://yann.lecun.com/exdb/mnist/>`__.
+The set includes 60000
+training and 10000 test images with a size of 28x28 pixels.
+In total 10 different classes can be identified.
 As mentioned, there are different ways to implement the model.
 Here both strategies (yaml and code interface) are demonstrated.

 The example is structured as follows: 1.
 Load the Mnist dataset 2.
 Generate Model with yaml file 3.
 Generate Model by code implementation